 A good way to start calculating your macros is to first examine your goals.
 If the goal is to slim down, then determining an appropriate calorie range to enhance weight loss is a great first step.
 This can be done by cutting 250–500 calories from your normal daily caloric intake.
 Once this number is determined, you can divide and fit in your protein, fat and carbohydrate ratios.

 Most of my patients counting macros prefer to keep carbohydrates on the low end, with fat and protein taking on higher ratios.
-For example, a lower carb and higher protein and fat content may be broken down into 25 percent carbohydrate, 35 percent fat and 40 percent protein.
+For example, a lower carb and higher protein and fat content may be broken down into 25% carbohydrate, 35% fat and 40% protein.
 If you calculate this ratio in terms of calories, and you follow an 1,800-calorie diet, it would look like this:

 Of course, if your plan is to build more muscle, then you might adjust your numbers so that your protein and fat content are even higher (see why it might be important to get a professional to help you?).
 You can also calculate in terms of grams, which might work for people who are tired of looking at calories counts.
-If we take that same 1,800-calorie diet with the goals of losing fat and gaining muscle, perhaps we would see a breakdown of 20 percent carbohydrate, 40 percent fat and 40 percent protein.
+If we take that same 1,800-calorie diet with the goals of losing fat and gaining muscle, perhaps we would see a breakdown of 20% carbohydrate, 40% fat and 40% protein.
 This would equate to:

 Note that 1 gram of protein and carbohydrate are equal to 4 calories, while 1 gram of fat is equal to 9 calories.